Chapter 3 *

 Crazy thoughts go through my head.
 Am I still dreaming?
 Is this craziness a result of sensory deprivation?
 Why does he smell like garlic?
 I have to stop this madness.
 "No. I don't want to go to Russia.
 If I can't stay here, then let me go home."

 With a frown and a surly growl, Sergey turns on me and nearly yells his response.
 "You not understand man boy.
 You belong me.
 Mac decide you one pay debt for Ivan.
 I like Ivan.
 He funny guy.
 And big.
 There be nothing from you.
 No crying.
 Nothing.
 Understand!"

 The old man sighs softly.
 Mr. MacGyver, now Mac, looks at me sadly.
-"I had hopes for you Dennis, but sadly my debt to Sergey is one I gotta repay.
-Working with the enemy ain’t uncommon.
+"I had hopes for you Dennis, but sadly a debt to Sergey is one I have got to repay.
+Workin with the enemy ain’t uncommon.
 We both learn.
 It prevents what could be disastrous attempts at theft of information.
 That ain’t worked out well.
-We don’t gotta repeat things.
+We don’t repeat things.
 It's good for both parties.
 Worked well some dozen years now.
-I wouldn't worry, you'll have a good time there."
+I wouldn’t worry, you’ll have a good time there."

 "I'm not going to Russia."
 I state emphatically.
 It isn't going to happen.

 Sergey now looks at me, part amusement, part anger.
 "Man boy, you not have choice.
 You come, we do research.
 We learn, you make babies.
 Other plan, we use brain to study.
 You not survive that one.
 Either way we get you man boy, we learn."